 Government Employees Insurance Company (GEICO) Scholarship: Open to both undergraduate and graduate insurance students who have outstanding academic records and demonstrate financial need.
 Both work experience and activities are considered.
 Award is typically $1,000 per academic year.

 Dallas-Fort Worth Chapter of Risk and Insurance Management Society (RIMS) Scholarship: Open to undergraduate insurance students who have outstanding academic records and demonstrate financial need.
 Both work experience and activities are considered.
 Awards totaling $5,000 to $12,000 are granted to multiple students in a typical year.

 Fort Worth Chapter, Chartered Property and Casualty Underwriters (CPCU) Scholarship: Open to undergraduate insurance students who have outstanding academic records and who demonstrate a strong interest in insurance-related careers.
 Student activities and work experience are considered.
 Total awards of $10,000 to $20,000 are shared by multiple students in a typical year.

-Dr. George A. Christy Scholarship: Open to full-time students majoring in finance who have a 3.25 cumulative GPA and a verifiable need for financial assistance.
+Dr. George A. Christy Scholarship: Open to full-time students majoring in finance who have a verifiable need for financial assistance.
 Minimum award is $500 per term/semester.